 The name of your business is one of the few constants that will get the most use and longevity than any other investment you make for your business.
 The trick is to get it right in the first go as a poor choice of business name could potentially limit or even negatively affect your business.
-Committing to a business name can be daunting, however the right choice can be the key to your success.
+Committing to a business name can be daunting, however, the right choice can be the key to your success.

-This is a comprehensive guide that will take you through the steps of coming up with a great business name – it will explore the fundamentals of a powerful business name, the popular styles of names out there, the steps involved in coming up with a name for your own business, industry specific advice and online tools to help generate the right business name for you, amongst other great tips.
+This is a comprehensive guide that will take you through the steps of coming up with a great business name—it will explore the fundamentals of a powerful business name, the popular styles of names out there, the steps involved in coming up with a name for your own business, industry-specific advice and online tools to help generate the right business name for you, amongst other great tips.

 Table of Contents

-- Step 7: Register Your Business Domain Name
+- Business Name & Domain Name Generators

 What Makes a Great Business Name?

-Copying another brand is not only considered a cheap gimmick, but also unoriginal, which can negatively affect your business – even if the brand that you are trying to copy “or take inspiration from” is not from the same industry.
+Copying another brand is not only considered a cheap gimmick, but also unoriginal, which can negatively affect your business—even if the brand that you are trying to copy “or take inspiration from” is not from the same industry.
 If you aren’t dragged to court for copyright or trademark infringement, cashing in or piggybacking on another brand’s success can still potentially be disastrous if the other brand lands up in a PR nightmare.

-On the flip side, while it may be ideal to narrow down your focus on one aspect when deciding your business name, avoid limiting your business by making it location specific.
+On the flip side, while it may be ideal to narrow down your focus on one aspect when deciding your business name, avoid limiting your business by making it location-specific.
 Even if your business is exclusively serving a certain area and operates in a local market, including your city or town name in your business name may limit your future possibilities and may also hinder you from standing out in the swamp of similar “local” names.
 Although your plan may be to stay small and cater locally, it’s always a smart idea to pick a name that will allow your business to scale if you decide to do so later on down the line.

-How would the name look as a logo, in an advertisement, or any other visual signifier?
+How would the name look like as a logo, in an advertisement, or any other visual signifier?
 The “look” of the name can be almost just as, if not equally, important as the way it sounds.

 For many ecommerce startups, this may be a very important aspect when considering a business name.
 The “vibe” or “buzz” that the name has will also affect its ability to raise and carry any advertisement and marketing campaigns in the future.
-The mark of a good business name will be represent the business’ energy level authentically.
+The mark of a good business name will be to represent the business’ energy level authentically.
 While this may be subjective, of course, a great business name will be “full of life” yet grounded enough to exude professionalism.

-As a business owner you may come up with a name for your company that is edgy and cool and totally fits your brand’s personality, all while lending an air of sophistication.
-That sounds great, until you realize that your customers aren’t able to spell or pronounce it due to how complex it is or the variations (eg: Site or sight?
+As a business owner, you may come up with a name for your company that is edgy and cool and totally fits your brand’s personality, all while lending an air of sophistication.
+That sounds great until you realize that your customers aren’t able to spell or pronounce it due to how complex it is or the variations (eg: Site or sight?
 Fair or fare?).
 While your target audience may grow to learn the name eventually, the mark of a great business name is something simple yet memorable that your customers are able to catch on to right from the start.
 You could risk losing customers due to their inability to connect with your brand over something like a complicated business name so keeping it simple can go a long way to help you avoid such issues.

 Perhaps the most obvious factor of coming up with a great business name is to make sure that it’s actually available to you and hasn’t already been taken by some other business, or is extremely similar to another business.
-There are several tools online that enable you to check the availability of your chosen name in your industry – we recommend using the Shopify Business Name Generator.
+There are several tools online that enable you to check the availability of your chosen name in your industry—we recommend using the Shopify Business Name Generator.

 Popular Styles of Business Names

-With the explosion of the world wide web in the 90s we saw a boom in the number of start-ups popping up onto the scene, especially in the ecommerce segment.
-This prompted several styles of business names to evolve, some that were common and other that were never seen or heard of before.
+With the explosion of the world wide web in the 90s, we saw a boom in the number of start-ups popping up onto the scene, especially in the ecommerce segment.
+This prompted several styles of business names to evolve, some that were common and others that were never seen or heard of before.
 Here are some of those popular styles of business names that have come up over the years: